-The transition process from junior school to Crookhorn starts as soon as March when allocations are made by county for places.
+The transition process from junior school to Crookhorn starts in early March when allocations are made by county for places.

-Simultaneously information is collated by the junior schools in readiness for our staff who work in transition to make visits and collect details on the performance and personalities of the new cohort to Crookhorn.
-Crookhorn work closely with all the primary schools so we can get the information from the people who have taught and developed the children during their primary years.
-This coordination helps to provide detailed background which is used by specialist Crookhorn staff to identify future needs of students on their arrival and to allocate individuals to Houses and tutors to make transition to secondary education as smooth as possible.
+Information is collated by the junior schools in readiness for our staff who work in the transition team to arrange meetings to collect details on the performance and personalities of the new cohort to Crookhorn.
+This year our transition team have held virtual meetings with all the Year 6 teachers from our feeder schools, so we can get the information from the people who have taught and developed the children during their primary years.
+This coordination helps to provide detailed background on your child which is used by specialist Crookhorn staff to identify future needs of students on their arrival and to allocate individuals to Houses and Tutors to make the transition to secondary education as smooth as possible.

-The first day for year 7 students and year 11 prefects is Tuesday 4th September at 8.50am.
-Students follow a 'Smart Start' programme of activities for the day covering the core elements they need to be ready for the reality of starting secondary school; meeting their House tutor, learning the fire drill procedures, getting lost and finding themselves again, logging into the ICT and learning platform systems and making new friends.
-The whole College student body return on the following day, year 7 students meet their fellow house tutees and everyday life at Crookhorn begins.
+Uniform is available online from ‘Skoolkit’ who also have a shop in Havant, located in The Meridian Centre.
+The first day for Year 7 students and Year 11 prefects is Monday 4th September at 8.50am.
+Students follow a 'Smart Start' programme of activities for the first 3 days which is designed to give students a solid base from which to thrive in Year 7.
+‘Smart Start’ is a programme of different lessons introducing students to each curriculum area covering the core elements they need to be ready for the reality of starting secondary school and also other key areas such as; meeting their House tutor, learning the fire drill procedures, getting lost and finding themselves again, logging into the ICT and learning platform systems and making new friends.
+The whole College student body return on Tuesday 5th September 2023 where Year 7 students meet their fellow house tutees and everyday life at Crookhorn begins.